OusmaneKana/OusmaneKana/README.md

 - 🎓 EdTech solutions (student retention analytics, LMS integrations)

 ---
+## 🎓 Education-ish
+- 🏫 School of Hard Knocks (graduated with honors in Stack Overflow browsing)
+- 🤓 Ongoing degree in “Google It Until It Works”
+- 🎮 Minor in “Breaking Production on Fridays”
+- 💡 But for real — I actually study.
+Proof 👉 [My Coursera Profile](https://www.coursera.org/user/59cb28ec4f00d66a678e649a7e102e6a)

+---

 ## 🚀 What I’m Working On
 - Building a **Student Retention Module** (React MaterialUI + FastAPI + Azure + on-prem DB)